omeizahanif/js-algo-practice/algorithms.md

 Example: cakes({flour: 500, sugar: 200, eggs: 1}, {flour: 1200, sugar: 1200, eggs: 5, milk: 200}) must return 2

 cakes({apples: 3, flour: 300, sugar: 150, milk: 100, oil: 100}, {sugar: 500, flour: 2000, milk: 2000}) must return 0

+## 11 Valid Parentheses

+Write a function that takes a string of parentheses, and determines if the order of the parentheses is valid.
+The function should return true if the string is valid, and false if it's invalid.

+Examples:
+"()"              =>  true
+")(()))"          =>  false